Cyclically adjusted price-to-earnings ratio: Use in forecasting future returns

-The measure exhibits a significant amount of variation over time, and has been criticized as "not always accurate in signaling market tops or bottoms".
+The CAPE ratio exhibits a significant amount of variation over time, and has been criticized as "not always accurate in signaling market tops or bottoms", though the CAPE ratio was never intended to predict crashes or low-points.
 One proposed reason for this significant time variation is that CAPE does not take into account prevailing risk-free rates of return.
 Thus, a common debate is whether the inverse CAPE ratio should be further divided by the yield on 10 year Treasuries, a common measure of risk-minimised return.

 Another criticism of the CAPE ratio is that it—like many other financial metrics—rely on backward-looking data.
 Some financial analysts believe forward-looking metrics, such as forward P/E, are more helpful in determining whether the stock market is over- or under-valued.
 However, these data are based on an aggregate collection of analyst estimates which can change quickly, or in some cases, are not regularly updated.

-Recently, investors have sought an improvement to CAPE which reflects the fact that, in general, companies don’t pay out all their earnings as dividends each year.
-The fraction of earnings not paid out in dividends is either reinvested in the business or paid out via stock buybacks.
-Reinvesting earnings in the business is done in the expectation of growing future earnings, and this earnings growth should ideally be accounted for when smoothing earnings over the previous ten years for the purpose of predicting long-term future earnings.
-This modified measure has been referred to as P-CAPE, or payout and cyclically-adjusted earnings.
+As of 2024, some researchers have sought an improvement to CAPE which reflect changes in dividend payout ratios, which measure the percentage of earnings companies pay to shareholders via dividends or devote to other uses.
+The fraction of earnings not paid out in dividends is either reinvested in the business, or is used for stock buybacks.
+Reinvesting earnings in the business is done in the expectation of growing future earnings, and it is argued this projected earnings growth should ideally be accounted for when smoothing earnings over the previous ten years for the purpose of predicting long-term future earnings.
+This modified measure has been referred to as P-CAPE, or “payout and cyclically-adjusted earnings.”